 Performing under the moniker Mif, Anthony J. Mifsud was born in Malta but grew up in Toronto, Canada.
 He started out fronting a heavy metal rock band called Slash Puppet, which won numerous accolades.

 He later moved into acting and became very accomplished, particularly in the Canadian and Hollywood television industries.
-He is also a successful voice artist, recording advertisements for many world-renowned brands which appearing on Canadian and American television networks.
+He is also a successful voice artist, recording advertisements for many world-renowned brands which appear on Canadian and American television networks.

-Collinson twins, Models
+Collinson Twins, Models

 The twin sisters actually became the first-ever identical wins to pose for Playboy magazine, appearing in the October 1970 issue.